-The figure 4(right) depicts the run time behavior of the Hadoop SW-G program.
+The figure 5 depicts the run time behavior of the Hadoop SW-G program.
 In the given example the map task capacity of the system is "k" and the number of blocks is "N".
 The solid black lines represent the starting state, where "k" map tasks corresponding to "k" computation blocks will get scheduled in the compute nodes.
-The dashed black lines represent the state at time t1, when 2 map tasks, m2 & m6, get completed and two map tasks from the pipeline get scheduled for the placeholders emptied by the completed map tasks.
+The dashed black lines represent the state at time t1 , when 2 map tasks, m2 & m6, get completed and two map tasks from the pipeline get scheduled for the placeholders emptied by the completed map tasks.
 The gray dotted lines represent the future.

 Map tasks use custom Hadoop writable objects as the map task output values to store the calculated pairwise distance matrices for the respective blocks.
 In addition, non-diagonal map tasks output the inverse of the distances matrix of the block as a separate output value.
-Hadoop uses local files and http transfers to transfer the map task output key value pairs to the reduce tasks.
+Hadoop uses local files and http transfers to transfer the map task output key-value pairs to the reduce tasks.

 The outputs of the map tasks are collected by the reduce tasks.
-Since the reduce tasks start collecting the outputs as soon as the first map task finishes and continue to do so while other map tasks are executing, the data transfers from the map tasks to reduce tasks do not present a significant performance overhead to the program.
-The program currently creates a single reduce task per each

-Each D consecutive blocks are merged to form a set of row blocks each with NxD elementsprocess has workload of NxD elements row block resulting in total of (no. of sequences/block size) Reduce tasks.
+Since the reduce tasks start collecting the map task outputs as soon as the first map task completes the execution and continue to do so while other map tasks are executing, the data transfers from the map tasks to reduce tasks do not present a significant performance overhead to the program ue to the overlapping of computation with I/O. The program currently creates a single reduce task per each row block resulting in total of (no. of sequences/block size) Reduce tasks.
 Each reduce task accumulates the output distances for a row block and writes the collected output to a single file in Hadoop Distributed File System (HDFS).
 This results in N number of output files corresponding to each row block, similar to the output we produce in the Dryad version.

-Fig. 3.
-Task decomposition (left) and the DryadLINQ vertex hierarchy (right) of the DryadLINQ implementation of SW-G pairwise distance calculation application.
+Fig. 5.
+Hadoop implementation SW-G pairwise distance calculation application.